nerdblaze/NeoExplorer/docs/01-Planning/01-Software Life Cycle Environment Planning.md

 #### Choice of Frontend Language

-- **Slint**: Chosen for its efficiency, ease of use, and ability to create responsive and modern UIs.
+- **Tauri**: Chosen for its efficiency, ease of use, and ability to create responsive and modern UIs.

 #### Choice of Backend Language